-We expect the current account balance, which came in at 4.9% of GDP in 2015, to remain in surplus but to narrow in the coming years as domestic demand strengthens, pulling in imports, and as the benefits of lower oil prices tail off.
-Positive and sustained balance of payments dynamics have allowed the Central Bank (CBI) to purchase substantial foreign exchange in recent years, bolstering the country's external position.
+The current account surplus is likely to narrow in the coming years as aggregate demand strengthens, pulling in imports, and as the benefits of lower oil prices tail off, although the surplus is still large.
+Positive and sustained balance of payments dynamics have allowed the Central Bank of Iceland (CBI) to purchase substantial foreign exchange in the FX market, bolstering its free FX reserves.